crossterm-rs/crossterm/docs/mdbook/src/styling_example.md

 ```

 ## Attributes
-When working with UNIX or Windows 10 terminals you could also use attributes to style your font.
+When working with UNIX or Windows 10 terminals you could also use attributes to style your text.
 For example, you could cross your text with a line and make it bold.
 See [this](styling.md#Attributes) for more information.

 ### Using Enum